 Why this subject?

 You will be taught by internationally recognised philosophers, economists, and political theorists with research expertise that spans right across the three disciplines, and you will delve into some of the deepest and most difficult questions known to humanity, reading some of the literature foundational for western culture and society.

 Develop the vital skills employers look for

-Philosophy is all about being able to weigh up arguments, to communicate your own opinion persuasively, and to respond thoughtfully to objections.
-Employers value philosophy because any graduate-level job will require the employee to be able to sift through a large mass of information to find the relevant parts, weigh up the arguments for and against a particular view or course of action, and present advice in a clear and compelling manner.
-From Year Two, we offer students the chance to gain invaluable experience through our work experience and study abroad opportunities.
-Besides taking our dedicated work experience module, many of our students are involved in activities within the University or work locally with the support of our award-winning careers service.
+Studying Philosophy, Politics and Economics will help you to develop advanced numeracy and literacy skills and improve your ability to weigh up arguments, to communicate your own opinions persuasively, and to respond thoughtfully to objections.
+Employers value PPE because any graduate-level job will require the employee to be able to sift through a large mass of information to find the relevant parts, weigh up the arguments for and against a particular view or course of action, and present advice in a clear and compelling manner.
+You will be offered the chance to gain invaluable experience through our work experience and study-abroad opportunities.
+Besides these opportunities, it is also possible to be involved in volunteering activities within the University, or to work locally with the support of our award-winning careers service.

 Experience the full breadth of our academics' expertise

-Members of the Department are actively researching and publishing in a variety of fields with national and international reputations.
-This research activity underpins all our taught courses, and students benefit from the expertise and enthusiasm of staff for their subject.
-We are proud of the breadth of our research, which includes ancient philosophy, environmental philosophy, metaphysics, philosophy of language, philosophy of mind, philosophy of religion, ethics, political philosophy, philosophy of the future, philosophy of literature, and Indian philosophy.
+Staff members from the three disciplines are actively researching and publishing in a variety of fields with national and international reputations.
+This research activity underpins all our taught courses, and students benefit from the expertise and enthusiasm of staff for their subjects.